End generational poverty

 Ancestral wisdom & applied science serving Bolivia.

-Founded and led by Aymara educator Sharoll Fernandez Siñani, Zera Bolivia equips children and families with the practical knowledge, emotional intelligence, and critical thinking that turn disadvantages into opportunity
+Founded and led by Aymara educator Sharoll Fernandez Siñani, Zera Bolivia equips children and families with practical tools—emotional, cognitive, and economic—that turn historic disadvantage into real opportunity.

 Our Mission